 Hair loss (known as alopecia) can be distressing.
 Before you can treat your hair loss, it's important to understand the cause.
 Learn more here.

-Female pattern baldness (or androgenetic alopecia) is the most common type of hair loss and thinning in females.
+Female pattern hair loss (androgenetic alopecia) is the most common type of hair loss and thinning in females.
 Learn about causes and treatments here.

 Hair transplantation is a treatment option for baldness.
 It’s a surgery which transfers hair from where it is thicker to hairless areas of the scalp.

 Hair problems can arise from genetic disorders, psychological disorders or different types of infections.
 Find more information on a number of different hair problems.

 Trichotillomania is a mental health disorder where you feel compelled to pull out hair.
 It can cause embarrassment and distress, but help is available.